educob/Getting-and-Cleaning-Data-Project/README.md

 # Getting and Cleaning Data Course Project
  With this project I try to demonstrates my ability to collect, work with, and clean a data set that can be used for later analysis.

- This project contains an R script called run_analysis.R
+ This project contains an R script called run_analysis.R and the CodeBook.md

 # run_analysis.R
  A cleanup script that calculates means per subject's activity of the mean and standard deviation of the Human Activity Recognition Using Smartphones.
 This dataset should be present in the R file directory.